JULY 1 - BIRTHS

 Pioneering British female aviator who first achieved fame as a result of her attempt (1930) to set a record for solo flight from London to Darwin, Australia, although she missed that record by three days.
 She took up flying in 1928, and also showed talent for mechanics.
 By 1930 she had qualified as both a pilot and a ground engineer.
 Flying a De Havilland Moth, Johnson set out to beat Bert Hinkler's record for flying to Australia.
 Though she did not beat the record, she made it to Australia, and was given a hero's welcome.
 She was the first woman to make the trip.
 The Daily Mail gave her a £10,000 prize.
 Johnson made other long-distance flights.
 While on a flying mission for the Air Ministry, 5 Jan 1941, she disappeared over the Thames estuary.

 French aviator who made the world's first over-the-ocean flight in a heavier-than-air craft.
 As a successful inventor of automobile lights and accessories, he had his own funds available to turn his interest in aviation.
 After experimenting with gliders and light-engine airplanes of various designs, on 25 Jul 1909 he flew across the English Channel from Calais to Dover, piloting his Blériot XI, a monoplane with a 28-h.p. engine in 37 minutes.
-Blériot made the historic crossing after Lord Northcliffe, the owner of the Daily Mail, offered £1,000 to the first successful pilot.
+This was the world's first international overseas airplane flight Blériot made the historic crossing after Lord Northcliffe, the owner of the Daily Mail, offered £1,000 to the first successful pilot.

 German physicist and satirical writer, best known for his aphorisms and his ridicule of metaphysical and romantic excesses.
 At Göttingen University, Lichtenberg did research in a wide variety of fields, including geophysics, volcanology, meteorology, chemistry, astronomy, and mathematics.
 His most important were his investigations into physics.
 Notably, he constructed a huge electrophorus and, in the course of experimentations, discovered in 1777 the basic principle of modern xerographic copying; the images that he reproduced are still called "Lichtenberg figures."
 These are radial patterns formed when sharp, pointed conducting bodies at high voltage get near enough to insulators to discharge electrically, or seen on persons struck by lightning.

-German philosopher, mathematician, and political adviser, important both as a metaphysician and as a logician and distinguished also for his independent invention of the differential and integral calculus.
-Through meeting with such scholars as Christian Huygens in Paris and with members of the Royal Society, including Robert Boyle, during two trips to London in 1673 and 1676, Leibniz was introduced to the outstanding problems challenging the mathematicians and physicists of Europe.
+German philosopher, mathematician and political adviser, important both as a metaphysician and as a logician, and also distinguished for his independent invention of the differential and integral calculus.
+Through meeting with such scholars as Christiaan Huygens in Paris and with members of the Royal Society, including Robert Boyle, during two trips to London in 1673 and 1676, Leibniz was introduced to the outstanding problems challenging the mathematicians and physicists of Europe.
 Leibniz's independently discovered differential and integral calculus (published 1684), but became involved in a bitter priority dispute with Isaac Newton, whose ideas on the calculus were developed earlier (1665), but published later (1687).

-American biomedical physicist who achieved international recognition in the science field of medical imaging.
-In 1974, working with Michael E Phelps and others, he co-invented the PET Scanner (Positron Emission Tomography) which is used to detect cancers and other diseases.
-Hoffman further developed its use for quantitative measurements.
-A patient is prepared for a PET scan with an injection of slightly radioactive material such as molecules designed to mimic glucose as they travel through the body.
+American biomedical physicist who helped create (1974) the PET Scanner (Positron Emission Tomography), which is used to detect cancers and other diseases.
+Michael E Phelps and others share credit for this invention.
+A patient is prepared for a PET scan with an injection of slightly radioactive material, typically tagging molecules that behave like glucose within the body.
 Since cancerous tissues consume glucose, the scanner can then detect their location.
 PET technology can also be employed in the diagnosis of cardiovascular disease and Alzheimer's disease.
-Today, some 1,500 scanners are in use.«
+Hoffman further developed the PET Scanner for use in making quantitative measurements.
+He became internationally known in the field of medical imaging.
+By the time he died in 2004, some 1,500 scanners were in use as a powerful diagnostic tool for saving or extending lives.«

 American candy manufacturer who led Mars Inc., one of the world's largest confectionery companies.
 After helping to develop the Milky Way bar for his father's candy-making business, he established his own company in Europe in the 1930s, successfully marketing a version of Milky Way called the Mars Bar; he went on to create M&Ms. When he merged his confectionery firm with father's (1964), it became the world's largest candy manufacturer.
 Details of Mars' life, including his birthday, are a closely guarded corporate secret within Mars Inc., a secretive company.